-The state encourages partnerships with DSPS departments, human service programs, Community Based Organizations (CBO), additional WIOA partners, and other special grants and initiatives beyond the required partnerships whenever such additional partnerships are possible and relevant to the project.
+The state encourages partnerships with human service programs, CBOs, additional WIOA partners, workforce partners, and other special grants and initiatives beyond the required partnerships whenever such additional partnerships are possible and relevant to the project.
 Applicants must demonstrate that strong relationships already exist or are in the process of being established.
-Applicants must identify each team member and describe the role of the project team and its members in project development, strategic coenrollment implementation, and each partner's role in ensuring sustainability beyond the life of the grant.
+Applicants must identify each team member and describe the role of the project team and its members in project development, strategic co-enrollment implementation, and each partner's role in ensuring sustainability beyond the life of the grant.